 You will work under the guidance of two directors of research (one in France, the other at ÉTS) and you will need to complete the requirements of the two PhD programs, including the educational activities and the comprehensive exam.
 You are also required to comply with the academic regulations in force at the two institutions.

-You will write a single dissertation which will lead to a single defence in France or in Québec.
+You will write a single dissertation which will lead to a single defense in France or in Québec.

 The dissertation jury will be composed of five (5) examiners from France and Québec: the two directors of research, a member of each institution empowered to examine theses, and a member from outside the two establishments, chosen jointly.